Breadfruit: Caribbean and Latin America

 In Belize, the Mayan people call it masapan.

-In Puerto Rico, breadfruit is called panapén or pana, for short, although the name pana is often used to refer to breadnut, seeds of which have traditionally been boiled, peeled, and eaten whole.
+In Puerto Rico, breadfruit is called mapén, panapén or pana, for short, although the name pana is often used to refer to breadnut, seeds of which have traditionally been boiled, peeled, and eaten whole.
 In some inland regions, it is also called mapén and used to make pasteles and alcapurrias.
 Breadfruit is often served boiled with a mixture of sauteed bacalao (salted cod fish), olive oil, and onions, mostly as tostones where about 1-inch chunks are fried, lighty flattened, and fried again.
 Mofongo de panapén is fried breadfruit mashed with olive oil, garlic, broth, and chicharrón.
 Rellenos de panapén is the breadfruit version of papa rellena.
 Dipping sauce can be made from boiled, ripe breadfruit, similar to chutney, using spices, sesame seeds, herbs, lentil, coconut milk, and fruit.
 Both ripe and unripe fruit are boiled together and mashed with milk and butter to make pastelón de panapén, a dish similar to lasagna.
 Ripe breadfruit is used in desserts, including flan de pana (breadfruit custard).
 Cazuela is a crustless pie with ripe breadfruit, spices, raisins, coconut milk, and sweet potatoes.
 Breadfruit flour is sold all over Puerto Rico and used for making bread, pastries, cookies, pancakes, waffles, crepes, and almojábana.
+A Breadfruit Festival in which traditional and novel breadfruit-based dishes are sold is celebrated on the last Friday of August in Barrio Mariana, Humacao, Puerto Rico.

 In the Dominican Republic, it is called buen pan or "good bread".
 Breadfruit is not popular in Dominican cookery and is used mainly for feeding pigs.

 In Barbados, breadfruit is boiled with salted meat and mashed with butter to make breadfruit coucou.
 It is usually eaten with saucy meat dishes.

 In Haiti, steamed breadfruit is mashed to make a dish called tonmtonm which is eaten with a sauce made with okra and other ingredients, such as fish and crab.

 In Trinidad and Tobago, breadfruit is boiled, then fried and eaten with saucy meat dishes like curried duck.

 In Jamaica, breadfruit is boiled in soups or roasted on stove top, in the oven or on wood coal.
 It is eaten with the national dish ackee and salt fish.
 The ripe fruit is used in salads or fried as a side dish.

 In St. Vincent and the Grenadines, it is eaten boiled in soups, roasted, and fried.
 Roasted breadfruit, served with fried jackfish, is the country's national dish.
 The ripe fruit is used as a base to make drinks, cakes, and ice cream.